]

 Austin, TX 78711

-Fax: 512-463-1104
+F: 512-463-1104

-The following responses are provided by the Texas Department Agriculture in regard to general questions about the Texas State Seed Law.
+The following responses are provided by the Texas Department of Agriculture in regard to general questions about the Texas State Seed Law.

 Answer = NO